jatanRT/eprscope/README.md

-supplied by the EPR spectrometer manufacturers (see e.g. [*Xenon/WinEPR*](https://www.bruker.com/en/products-and-solutions/mr/epr-instruments/epr-software.html)) as well as several other software platforms like the *MS Office* and/or *Orgin/SigmaPlot/Igor* are often applied in the EPR processing workflow.
+supplied by the EPR spectrometer manufacturers (see e.g. [*Xenon/WinEPR*](https://www.bruker.com/en/products-and-solutions/mr/epr-instruments/epr-software.html)) as well as several other software platforms like the *MS Office* and/or *Orgin/SigmaPlot/Igor* which are often applied in the EPR processing workflow.
 Therefore, the `{eprscope}` also tries to reduce such many steps if the above-mentioned software combination would be adopted.
 In order to achieve the goal the package uses superior power or the open source
 <img src="https://www.r-project.org/Rlogo.png" width="16" height="16" />
-environment that combines data processing, analysis and great scientific visualizations together with the extensive publishing capabilities by [Rmarkdown](https://rmarkdown.rstudio.com/index.html) and [Quarto](https://quarto.org/) systems at one place without the need to switch between or employ any additional software.
+ecosystem that combines data processing, analysis and great scientific visualizations together with the extensive publishing capabilities by [Rmarkdown](https://rmarkdown.rstudio.com/index.html) and [Quarto](https://quarto.org/) tools.
+Everything at one place without the need to switch between or employ any additional software.

 ## Installation